bonicim/volttron/docs/source/driver-framework/modbus/modbus-tk-driver.rst

 :ref:`registry configuration file <Modbus-TK-Registry-Config>` is a simple file which maps device point names to user specified point names.

-The registry map file is a `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`_ file.
-Each row configures a register definition on the device.
+The registry configuration file is a `CSV <https://en.wikipedia.org/wiki/Comma-separated_values>`_ file.
+Each row configures a point on a device.

+The following columns are required for each row:
+    - ``Volttron Point Name`` (Required) - The name by which the platform and agents refer to the point.
+For instance, if the Volttron Point Name is HeatCall1, then an agent would use ``my_campus/building2/hvac1/HeatCall1`` to refer to the point when using the RPC interface of the actuator agent.
     - ``Register Name`` (Required) - The field name in the modbus client.
 This field is distinct and unchangeable.
     - ``Address`` (Required) - The point's modbus address.
 The ``addressing`` option in the driver configuration controls whether this is interpreted as an exact address or an offset.
     - ``Type`` (Required) - The point's data type: bool, string[length], float, int16, int32, int64, uint16,
       uint32, or uint64.

+The following columns are optional:

     - ``Units`` (Optional) - Used for metadata when creating point information on a historian.
 Default is an empty string.
     - ``Writable`` (Optional) - TRUE/FALSE.
 Only points for which Writable=TRUE can be updated by a VOLTTRON agent.